davisanderson11/jspsych-app/README.md

 ## Creating a new app

-Running the following command in your command line / terminal will allow the user to start the creation process for their new app.
+Running the following command in your command line / terminal will allow the user to start the creation process for your new app.
 ```
 npx @jspsych/new-app
 ```